How to Stay Healthy in India

 As an unsuspecting traveler in my early twenties in India, I began my journey with Ayurveda to heal my digestive system from a persistent cornucopia of parasitic infections.
 My yoga studies have brought me to India from my home base in New England annually for 17 years now.
 That’s a lot of travel in India!
 I have taught yoga on tours with Westerners and have been responsible for helping keep the students healthy.
-These life experiences make me a good candidate to offer some tips on how to avoid getting sick in India.
+These life experiences make me a good candidate to offer some tips on how to stay healthy in India.

 I certainly do lean on Ayurvedic medicines and eating practices to keep the gut in balance.
 What follows are my top recommendations, including Ayurvedic meal routines and easy-to-find herbal formulas to pack in your travel bag.